How much protein you should eat on Keto for optimum results is widely contested...

 To do this, start by reducing your carb count to below 20 g/d for 7-10 days, aiming to enter fairly deep ketosis.
 Then measure your ketone levels:

-- If you're not in a Ketogenic state after the 7-10 days (ketones are above 0.5 mmol/L) then gradually reduce your protein intake to find your sweet spot.
+- If you're not in a ketogenic state after the 7-10 days (ketones are below 0.5 mmol/L) then gradually reduce your protein intake to find your sweet spot.

 Who Requires a Higher Protein Intake?

 The ideal protein consumption on Keto can vary from person to person and depends on a number of factors.
 Those who may require a higher protein intake include:

 1) People looking to maintain muscles mass while losing weight

 If you're aiming to lose weight healthily, ideally you want to reduce your body fat percentage while preserving as much lean muscle mass as possible.

 Protein intake could play an important role here, as research suggest that diets containing 18%-25% protein can result in greater muscle maintenance when compared to lower protein diets (at 10–12% protein) [*].

 Another study demonstrated that a moderate to high protein intake at 1.2 g/kg of body weight was shown to prevent muscle loss over a 4-week period when combined with calorie-restriction and resistance training [*].